thekevinscott/thekevinscott/src/pages/2018/image-classification/index.md

 });
 ```

-The end of the summary should look something like this:
+In your console should be the model output, and near the end you should see something like:

 ```
 conv_dw_13_bn (BatchNormaliz [null,7,7,256]            1024